Max Millington

 Daniel Gatt, Senior Practice Manager

-In the year before he started pupillage, Max was the Judicial Assistant to Lord Justice Bean at the Court of Appeal.
+In the year before he started pupillage, Max was the Judicial Assistant to Lord Justice Bean at the Court of Appeal (now Vice-President of the Court).
 This role required him to undertake legal research and produce bench memoranda to assist in the preparation of cases for hearing.
 During Max’s time at the Court of Appeal, Lord Justice Bean heard appeals concerned with a wide range of public law matters including: the interaction between local authorities’ housing and social care duties (R (Campbell) v Ealing London Borough Council [2024] EWCA Civ 540; R (DF) v Essex County Council [2024] EWCA Civ 1545); the scope of rights afforded by the ECHR (Begum v Secretary of State for the Home Department [2024] EWCA Civ 152; ASY v Home Office [2024] EWCA Civ 373; Adil v General Medical Council [2023] EWCA Civ 1261); and the requirements of the duty of candour (R (IAB) v Secretary of State for the Home Department [2024] EWCA Civ 66).

 Before joining the Bar, Max qualified and worked as a social worker in child protection services, gaining experience of care proceedings in the Family Court.
 He has also acted as an advocate for children and young people in care through his role as a Children’s Rights Officer for the London Borough of Hackney.